 - Natalie Kononenko, Ukrainian minstrels: why the blind should sing (1998),

 and her site here, as well as this site.
-Note also the Polyphony project, with groupings under region, context, and themes.
+Note also the Polyphony project, with groupings under region, context, and themes (for an informed review, see Songlines #142).
 For a beginner’s guide to folk and popular genres in Ukraine, including some CDs of archive recordings and leads to the emigré community in the USA (cf. Accordion crimes), see The Rough Guide to world music: Europe, Asia and Pacific, pp.426–34.
 And then we might move on the Balkan bards…